Course Descriptions & Frequency of Offerings

 MA364 Design of Experiments: An introduction to the basic principles of experimental design: analysis of variance for experiments with a single factor; randomized blocks and Latin square designs: multiple comparison of treatment means; factorial and nested designs; analysis of covariance; an introduction to response surface methodology.
 Prerequisite: MA 361 or 162.
 (U/G)(3)

 MA365 Numerical Analysis: Solutions of equations and systems, error analysis, numerical differentiation and integration, interpolation, least squares approximation, and numerical solution of ordinary differential equations.
-Prerequisite: MA107.
+Prerequisite: MA310.
 (U/G)(3).
 Fall odd-numbered years.

-MA369 Multivariate Statistical Methods: The course reviews matrix theory, univariate normal, T, chi-squared, F and multivariate normal distributions, and introduces inference about multivariate means including Hotelling's T squared, multivariate analysis of variance, multivariate regression and multivariate repeated measures.
+MA369 Multivariate Statistical Methods: The course reviews matrix theory, univariate normal, T, chi-squared, F and multivariate normal distributions, and introduces inference about multivariate means including Hotelling’s T squared, multivariate analysis of variance, multivariate regression and multivariate repeated measures.
 Additional topics include inference about covariance structure including principal components, factor analysis and canonical correlation, along with multivariate classification techniques including discriminant and cluster analyses.
-Prerequisites: MA 360, 361.
+Prerequisites: MA310 and MA362 are pre or corequisites.
 (U/G)(3)